"Our Coffee will warm you...our Love will warm your heart!" ™

 Coffee made in an electric drip brewer can remain hot on a warmer for a maximum of 30 minutes, but the longer the beverage sits the less desirable it becomes.
 If you plan to transfer the freshly brewed coffee to a thermal carafe or air pot, preheat the container with hot water to enhance its heat-retention capabilities.

-Remove Coffee From Heat Immediately
+Remove Coffee Pot From Heat Immediately

 While it is sometimes impractical, it is strongly recommended that coffee be removed from any heat source as quickly after brewing as possible.
 Coffee made in drip makers that do not brew into some kind of insulated, non-heated carafe should be transferred to a preheated carafe or air pot as soon as possible.